How spatial patterns can lead to less resilient ecosystems: Derivation of the reduced model, Eq. (1)

 and the nontrivial solutions correspond to the intersection of the curves

 in the plane $(w, b)$.
 We find the nascent bistability by imposing that these equilibria collapse to a single point simultaneously.
 This is achieved by imposing that

-As we did for the nonlocal model, we further impose this condition at a bifurcation of the $b_0=0$ state.
-We additionally impose the existence of a Turing instability, that spatial structures are macroscopic ($k\rightarrow0$), and that the velocity of these structures is on the same timescale as the growth-rate of homogeneous and patterned solutions (basically, the same conditions 1-4 mentioned in the previous section).
+As we did for the nonlocal model, we impose this condition at a bifurcation of the $b_0=0$ state.
+We additionally impose the existence of a Turing instability, that spatial structures are macroscopic ($k\rightarrow0$), and that the velocity of these structures is on the same timescale as the growth-rate of homogeneous and patterned solutions (i.e., the same conditions 1-4 mentioned in the previous section).